 - C. Placement: Esther is the only biblical book with a history of the Jews outside of the land during the times of the Gentiles (586 BC until the return of Christ).
-This may explain why it appears as the last historical book in English Bibles, for while it precedes Nehemiah chronologically, the same conditions in the book continue during the time of the Gentiles until the deliverance of the Jews at the return of Christ (Campbell, 2). - D. Lessons: The Book of Esther teaches several principles such as (Campbell, 2): - 1.
+This may explain why it appears as the last historical book in English Bibles, for while it precedes Nehemiah chronologically, the same conditions in the book continue during the time of the Gentiles until the deliverance of the Jews at the return of Christ (Campbell, 2). - D. Lessons: The Book of Esther teaches several principles, such as (Campbell, 2): - 1.
 Satan's purpose is to destroy the Jews by use of the nations. - 2.
-God's purpose is to preserve the Jews by use of the nations. - 3.
+God's purpose is to preserve the Jews by using the nations. - 3.
 God works in the affairs of nations to accomplish his will to preserve his people. - 4.
-God works in the affairs of individuals to accomplish his will to preserve his people. - E. Interpretation: At least four different hermeneutical methods have been employed in seeking to understand the message of Esther: - Prophetical-Esther predicts that the Jews will be preserved while outside of the land during the times of the Gentiles.
+God works in the affairs of individuals to accomplish his will to preserve his people. - E. Interpretation: At least four different hermeneutical methods have been employed in seeking to understand the message of Esther: - 1.
+Prophetical-Esther is not history but only predicts that the Jews will be preserved outside the land during the "times of the Gentiles" (Luke 21:24).

-Response: Nothing is mentioned of the "times of the Gentiles" and the account is presented in a straightforward manner as history.
+Response: The book does not mention the "times of the Gentiles," and the account is presented straightforwardly as history.